andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 it works for you.
 Because we're popping out from behind the curtain blind.
 Brace, Hendri, and Aaron lets us know we can *kinda* see through the curtain from backstage but it's not worth trusting.
-The first few rehearsals we practiced with the curtain at waist height so we could see what was going on on-stage.
+The first few rehearsals we practiced with the curtain at waist height so we could see the onstage action.
 It was a little nerve-racking when we graduated to the full curtain.

 <figure class="figure">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/hearsals-half_curtain.jpg" alt="Half curtain">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/hearsals-full_curtain.jpg" alt="Full curtain">
 	<figcaption class="figure-caption">Before & after.
 Looks like nothing's
-	clicking for that nimrod in the doorway.</figcaption>
+	clicking for that nimrod in the doorway in the top photo.</figcaption>
 </figure>

-As rehearsals grind on my Sally eventually reaches a level that could generously be described as *adequate*.
+As rehearsals grind on my Shirley eventually reaches a level that could generously be described as *adequate*.
 My next challenge is to master the "maxi" skip, so called because we are going to the max&trade;.
 The maxi is a mix between a skip and a speed skating lunge.
 My initial attempts are